munificent/craftinginterpreters/book/inheritance.md

 If the class has a superclass expression, we evaluate it.
-Since that could potentially evaluate to some other kind of object, we have to check at runtime that the thing you want to be the superclass is actually a class.
+Since that could potentially evaluate to some other kind of object, we have to check at runtime that the thing we want to be the superclass is actually a class.
 Bad things would happen if we allowed code like:

 ```lox